dougy147/idiomatik/README.md

 # Future features

-- Allow on-the-fly inputs (interpreted as axioms or rewrite rules)
+- Allow on-the-fly inputs (interpreted as propositions, axioms or rewrite rules)
 - Propose rewritings when asked by user (e.g. `:rewrite`)
-- Draw trees (on the right track to it)
+- Draw better trees

 # TODO

-- Implement a tweakable system of precedence for operators.
-Equality operators (e.g. `=`) should have the complete left part of an expression as first operand (except when there are multiple equal signs) and the complete right part as the second.
 - For each rewrite rule, if left and right side are equal, consider it a tautology and ignore (?).
 - Move back in history when pressing up/down arrows
 - Commands with arguments
+- "Clean" POSSIBLE_REWRITES when changing proposition to be rewrited